tttstudios/vanhacks-netlify/src/pages/index.md

         we have you covered but if you want anything in particular there is a kitchen to make tea and prepare small bites.
       firstQ: What should I bring?
+    - firstAnswerOne: >+
+        Participants spend 28 hours working in teams of 3-5 people to build an application that will benefit groups from the Vancouver community.
+It is up to the participants to take the challenges NPOs are facing and find ways to solve them through the applications they build over the weekend.
+        In addition, mentors will be present to guide and advise participants on any difficulties they have when designing or building their applications.
+At the end of the 28 hours, each team will demo their working application to a panel of judges.
+The judges will then choose the top three projects.

+      firstQ: How does VanHacks work?
+      secondAnswerOne: Yes.
+Here is the
+      secondAnswerTwo: ''
+      secondHrefText: VanHacks API and SDK Resource Guide
+      secondHrefUrl: Vanhacks Hackathon API and SDK Resources.pdf.
+      secondQ: >-
+        Will there be a resource guide with helpful links to APIs, SDKs and datasets?
+    - firstAnswerOne: >+
+        The closing date for registration is 11:59PM on September 12th 2019 or whenever we reach capacity.
+Capacity is 125 people.

+      firstHrefText: ''
+      firstQ: When is the last day to register for VanHacks?
+      secondAnswerOne: >+
+        Tickets are $36.50 each until September 5th 2019, after that tickets will cost $52.

+      secondQ: How much is it to register?
+    - firstAnswerOne: >+
+        At the end of the 28 hours, you should have a working application that can be demoed in front of the judges.
+Projects will be judged on how well the application solves the chosen problem and how well the solution works at demo time.
+A list of criteria will be given at the beginning of the hackathon to help keep hackers on track.
+Extra points are given to those who agree to open source their project after the hackathon.

+      firstQ: What are the judging criteria?
+      secondAnswerOne: |+
+        Yes there will be cash prizes.
+Amounts to be determined.

+      secondQ: Will there be prizes?
+    - firstAnswerOne: >+
+        Preferably yes.
+At the end of the hackathon, you are encouraged to give a copy to the organization or upload it to a repo, like github, for them to download.

+      firstQ: >-
+        At the end of VanHacks, do we give our projects to the not-for-profit organisation we choose to hack for?
+      secondAnswerOne: >+
+        If you are coming in solo and want to work with others, our Friday social is a great opportunity to meet other designers and developers and form teams.
+Our goal is to have everyone on a team by the end of Friday night so we can quickly register the teams on Saturday morning.

+      secondQ: How do I find a team?
+    - firstAnswerOne: >+
+        If you do not have a team.
+Yes.
+If you do have a team, the Friday social is the only optional part of the weekend.
+The social will allow you to get more familiar with the not-for-profit organization challenges that need solving.
+It will also give you a little more time to discuss ideas and best ways to approach your project so you are ready to run on Saturday morning.

+      firstQ: Do I have to come Friday?
+      secondAnswerOne: >+
+        Yes, we only allow participants ages 18+.
+If you are younger and really want to participate, contact us.

+      secondQ: Is there an age restriction?
+    - firstAnswerOne: Send us an email
+      firstHrefText: here.
+      firstHrefUrl: 'mailto:chris@ttt.studio'
+      firstQ: I have another question!
   rules:
     - firstDescription: >-
         Online registration ends at 11:59PM on September 12th 2019 or when